-Portico is the official magazine of the University of Guelph, and is mailed three times a year – November, March and July – to more than 110,000 alumni and friends of the university.
-Its mission is to enhance the relationship between the university and its alumni and friends, and promote pride and commitment within the University of Guelph community.
+Portico is the official magazine of the University of Guelph and is mailed two times a year – November and March – to more than 110,000 alumni and friends of the university.
+Its mission is to enhance the relationship between the university and its alumni and friends and promote pride and commitment within the University of Guelph community.

 Produced by Communications and Public Affairs, Portico magazine is mailed free to Guelph alumni living around the world.
 Ideas and opinions expressed in the magazine do not necessarily reflect the ideas or opinions of the university or the editors.